Updated November 2019

-They might list the top speed the board can go in perfect conditions with a light rider, and not let you know that the board will probably not go as quickly for most people.
+They might list the top speed the board can go in perfect conditions with a light rider (more on weight limits), and not let you know that the board will probably not go as quickly for most people.

 You want to find a hoverboard from a brand that’s trustworthy with good reviews.
 Look up other buying guides written about specific boards and see if the reviewers clocked in the board’s top speed and if their results match what the company claims.